Kirti391/Todo-App/README.md

 # 📝 Todo App

 A simple and responsive **Todo App** built using **HTML, CSS, and JavaScript**.
-This application helps users manage their daily tasks efficiently by allowing them to add, complete, and delete tasks.
+This application helps users manage their daily tasks efficiently by allowing them to add, update, and delete tasks.

 ## 🚀 Features